bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Taking charge of your learning journey ensures that you stay proactive and motivated.

 - **Schedule study time:** Dedicate regular time each week to reading about industry trends, case studies, and best practices.
 Consistent study habits can keep you informed and engaged.
-- **Follow industry leaders:** Keep up with insights from industry leaders on platforms like LinkedIn, Twitter, and Medium.
+- **Follow industry leaders:** Keep up with insights from industry leaders on platforms like LinkedIn and Mastodon.
 Learning from experts can provide valuable guidance and inspiration.
-- **Use learning platforms:** Leverage online platforms for ongoing education relevant to your consulting focus.
-These platforms offer a variety of resources to support continuous learning.

 Tips and techniques: